 Performing Background Checks

 As technology moves forward, more people are using search engines and reverse phone lookups on iPhone apps to run background checks on family members, friends, possible love interests, and employees.
 People can search the internet for phone numbers, work history, criminal history, and relationship status.
-Employers take steps to gain information about hires if they are going to be placed in a job where security was important.
+Employers take steps to get information about hires, especially if they are going to be placed in a job where security was important.
 Now anyone can dig into public and private information with just a few clicks of the mouse.

 The Reason for Background Checks

 Employers often do employment background checks on people as a part of the job screening process.
-This was common when someone applied for a job in a secure facility such as a courthouse, airport, financial institution, hospital, school, or government agency.
+This was common when someone applied for a job in a place such as a courthouse, airport, financial institution, hospital, school, or government agency.
 Likewise, they are required for anyone getting a license for real estate, insurance, or another job where the employee must show credibility.

 Originally, checks were done when someone applied for a job.
-Similarly, background checks are run on companies, politicians, and individuals for a variety of reasons.
-The information can be invaluable.
+Background checks are run on companies, politicians, and individuals for a lot of reasons.
+The information can be important.
+However, state laws say what can be accessed in a background check.

 Current statistics show that background checks give employers a heads up on potential employees.

 - 57% of employers say background checks lead to better hires.

 - 85% of employers report finding bad information on resumes and/or job applications.

 - 77% of employers have found issues that would have gone unnoticed.

 Types of Searches

 Some jobs may require certain information.
 However, most background searches are general.
 People can do searches for personal use on private individuals.
 Common types of screening include:

 Criminal and Sex Offender Records